saimmehmood/QTLAnalysis/README.md

 Towards Moving Scientific Applications in the Cloud

 Steps:
-In case you are using (SNIC) based on OpenStack cloud suite, download (.sh) configuration file and source it inside your Ubuntu or Mac terminal.
+In case you are using Swedish National Infrastructure for computing (SNIC), based on OpenStack cloud suite, download (.sh) configuration file and source it inside your Ubuntu or Mac terminal.
 For example, in my case it is "ACC-Course-openrc.sh".

 Also install python novaclient on your machine by using the following command: